Arial shot of people walking

 Antimicrobial resistance (AMR) is a significant global health challenge impacting millions of people around the world and with the potential to lead to even greater disruptions to care if not addressed.
 AMR threatens the effective prevention and treatment of an ever-increasing range of infections caused by bacteria, parasites, viruses and fungi.

-To learn more about our work, please see Viatris 2024 Sustainability Report.
+To learn more about our work, please see Viatris 2025 Sustainability Report.

-Viatris’ Board of Directors oversees management’s efforts with respect to corporate environmental and social responsibility matters through its Governance and Sustainability Committee.
-The Global Sustainability function operates as a center of excellence within the Corporate Affairs leadership team.
-The Chief Corporate Affairs Officer reports directly to the CEO and communicates quarterly with the Viatris Board through the Governance and Sustainability Committee together with the Head of Global Sustainability.
+Viatris’ Board of Directors oversees management’s efforts with respect to sustainability matters through its Governance and Sustainability Committee.
+The Global Sustainability function operates as a center of excellence within the Corporate Affairs leadership structure.
+The Head of Global Sustainability drives the strategic and operational development of sustainability matters across the company, together with key partners.
+The Chief People and Corporate Affairs Officer reports directly to the Chief Administrative and Transformation Officer and, together with the Head of Global Sustainability, communicates quarterly with the Board on sustainability matters, including corporate environmental and social responsibility matters through the Governance and Sustainability Committee.

-On an annual basis the Governance and Sustainability Committee reviews progress with the Chief Corporate Affairs Officer on corporate environmental and social responsibility related matters that have been discussed with the Viatris Board to confirm the company is tracking its priorities in this area.
+The Governance and Sustainability Committee reviews progress with the Chief People and Corporate Affairs Officer and Head of Global Sustainability on sustainability matters on an annual basis to confirm the company is tracking its priorities in this area.
 The Head of Global Sustainability drives the strategic and operational development of sustainability across the company together with key partners.

-Progress on strategic focus areas and execution of relevant tasks rely on a broad and engaged network of functional leaders across the company.
+Progress on strategic focus areas and execution of relevant tasks relies on a broad and engaged network of functional leaders across the company.
 Additional structured forums are convened on a monthly to quarterly cadence, addressing areas of focus with regard to sustainability for specific key functions, such as the Sustainable Sourcing Council and others, complementing the advisory committee.

-Learn more about our continuous work to advance more sustainable operations and responsible practices in Viatris’ 2024 Sustainability Report.
+Learn more about our continuous work to advance more sustainable operations and responsible practices in Viatris’ 2025 Sustainability Report.

 Does Viatris participate in clinical trials?